 If you had asked me a year ago who my favourite luxury toy brand were, I probably would have answered Lelo.
 If you asked me now, I’d tell you to seek out better companies like We-Vibe, L’Amourose and Doxy.
-I don’t support Lelo anymore, due to ethical reasons briefly explained in the disclaimer at the end of this review, but I thought it was still worth sharing my thoughts on one of their popular toys that I purchased pre-hex era, named the Liv 2.
+I don’t support Lelo anymore, due to ethical reasons and their decision to work with Charlie Sheen, but I thought it was still worth sharing my thoughts on one of their popular toys that I purchased pre-hex era, named the Liv 2.

 One thing that I cannot fault this brand on is presentation as I’m a sucker for luxurious, simplistic packaging.
 Inside the cardboard sleeve and box it arrives in, the Liv 2 appears within some casing for added protection.
 In a separate area of the box I found the charger, warranty card, user manual, a sachet of personal lubricant and a satin storage pouch.
 The warranty lasts for one year, but there is a ten-year guarantee, which is registered via their site after a couple of questions are answered.

 It is made from a seamless silicone which is free from latex and phthalates, making it completely body-safe.
 It’s velvety smooth to the touch and has very minimal drag to it.
 I would still recommend using water-based lubricant if you’re using this internally or plan to use this against the clitoris and know that it would make the experience more comfortable for you.
 The silicone body attracts a fair amount of lint, but not to the same degree as Fun Factory.
 It can be easily rinsed away as the Liv 2 is completely waterproof, although I would advise caution around the charging port.